 Types of Tummy Tuck

-There are several types of tummy tucks available, and the doctor will help each patient choose the right one for his or her individual needs.
+There are several types of abdominoplasty available, and the doctor will help each patient choose the right one for his or her individual needs.
 Options include:

 - Traditional tummy tucks are the most commonly performed type of tummy tuck surgery.
 They involve the creation of a hip-to-hip incision, as well as incisions around the belly button.
 Because they address the patient's entire abdominal area, they often involve moving the belly button to ensure natural looking results.
 Traditional tummy tucks are commonly combined with abdominal liposuction.